 Groundwater Protection Program: Maintains a database of water quality for drinking water wells in the County.
 Currently, there are over 45,000 records.
 Outreach activities include assistance to municipal water supplies in developing wellhead protection plans and monitoring of residential wells for contamination.

-Healthy Homes for Kalamazoo (H2K): Coordination of community services and coalition collaboration advocating for the seven principles of Healthy Homes which are to keep homes: clean, dry, pest-free, ventilated, safe, contamination-free, and maintained as supported by the National Center for Healthy Housing and the Alliance for Healthy Homes.
-Housing, nuisance and garbage complaint investigations are also conducted.
-Additionally, we respond to elevated blood lead levels in children less than 6 years of age, perform home lead assessments, and provide education on general environmental health topics such as radon, mold, and pest infestations.
-For further information, contact the Public Health Nurse at 269-373-5116, or Senior Environmental Health Specialist at 269-373-5337.
+Home Environment: Promote the seven principles of Healthy Homes which are to keep homes: clean, dry, pest-free, ventilated, safe, contamination-free, and maintained as supported by the National Center for Healthy Housing and the Alliance for Healthy Homes.
+Housing, nuisance, and garbage complaint investigations are also conducted.
+Additionally, we perform home lead assessments and provide education on general environmental health topics such as radon, mold, and pest infestations.
+For further information, contact Environmental Health at 269-373-5210.